 The Ultimate Guide To Community Management

-• The role of a community manager
+• The community manager role

-• How to host virtual events
+• How to organize online events

-• Must-have tools for community managers
+• Resources essential to community managers

 Understanding Community: What Does it Really Mean?